TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Experiment

 \subsection{Main Result}

-\textbf{Task Accuracy} \quad The results in Table~\ref{tab:main_result} show that TodyComm significantly outperforms the baseline methods in accuracy when the attack rate is 50\% or higher.
+\textbf{Task accuracy} \quad The results in Table~\ref{tab:main_result} show that TodyComm significantly outperforms the baseline methods in accuracy when the attack rate is 50\% or higher.
 When the attack rate is below 50\%, its performance as compared with the baselines is either significantly better (MMLU, ARC-Challenge, and OpenBookQA) or comparable (GSM8K).
 Moreover, TodyComm exhibits low variance across three random seeds in all settings, achieving zero variance on MMLU under $>50\%$ attack and a maximum variance of only 1.52\%, indicating stable and reliable learning.

 In contrast, Random and Complete Graphs rely on static topologies, while G-Designer constructs spatial graphs from predefined role information.
 AgentPrune updates structures only at fixed training intervals.
-Consequently, these baselines cannot adapt to agent's varying behavior between adversarial and normal across inference rounds and they connect all agents to the decision node.
-To keep the comparison fair, we apply majority voting when adversarial agents are in the minority \((<50\%)\) and switch to a single LLM agent as the decision node when adversaries dominate \((\ge50\%)\).
-Unfortunately, their performance degrades as the attack rate rises.
-By contrast, TodyComm remains robust across attack regimes thanks to its dynamic adaptation of both communication and decision structures based on agent behavior.
+Consequently, they cannot adapt to agent's varying behavior that alternates between adversarial and normal across inference rounds and they connect all agents to the decision node.

-An exception occurs on MedQA when the attack rate is $<50\%$ where TodyComm underperforms G-Designer and AgentPrune.
-We note that a single adversarial agent attack causes the least amount of accuracy drop (22\%) among all datasets.
-So the reinforcement learning could be hampered by the weakened reward signal in low-attack regimes.